 This multipurpose course is a continuation of Improvisation Concepts Workshop 1, and provides a nonstylistic improvisational environment as a means to explore musical communication and develop improvisational performance skills.
 Students perform on a weekly basis in a variety of improvised settings while boundaries, structure, and musical focal strategies are provided by the instructor.
 Discussion and critique follow each performance and students are expected to participate.
 Students are exposed to a wide variety of improvisational music through required listening sessions in and out of class.

 Monitored and evaluated professional work experience for the performance major.
 Upon completion of the internship, students will submit a project/portfolio.
-Placement is limited to situations available from or approved by the Office of Experiential Learning and the appropriate Performance Department chair or a designee.
-To apply for an internship, students must see the internship coordinator in the Office of Experiential Learning prior to registering.
+Placement is limited to situations available from or approved by the Career Center and the appropriate Performance Department chair or a designee.
+To apply for an internship, students must see the internship coordinator in the Career Center prior to registering.
 Note: Equivalent credit for prior experience is not available due to the requirement of concurrent contract between the employer/supervisor and the college.
 International students in F-1 status must obtain authorization on their Form I-20 from the Counseling and Advising Center prior to beginning an internship.

 This course is a high-level playing class that explores the various melodic roles of the instruments.
 Course materials and instruction address how to construct and improvise pattern-organized melody lines on the chord progressions of standard jazz songs using symmetric scales, chord couplings, interval patterns, and melodic cells.
 Emphasis is placed upon students learning how to practice and perform music that includes the techniques learned in the classroom and from the recommended reading.